Lancashire Best Kept Village Competition

 News: Latest

-We would like to thank all the villages taking part this year and look forward to visiting as part of the judging process.
-As ever we much appreciate all who take part and support this event, especially our Judges, Committee and sponsors.
+A pleasure visiting villages over the spring and summer months and as ever we much appreciate all who take part and support this event, especially our Judges, Committee and Sponsors.

 In 2019 the 'Constitution of the Competition' was updated and streamlined, simplifying all paperwork used by villages and judges; the Certificate of Merit part of the competition was overhauled, replaced by a secondary competition called 'Outstanding Features' - villages entering the main competition able to nominate up to 10 Outstanding Features of their village, and certificates awarded to the best in each class.
 Ahead of the 2023 competition there was further review of the Constitution, entry and judging criteria and a pilot in place to add a 'Tidy Towns' section - this has evolved to become 'Urban Communities'.